LineageOS/lineage_wiki/pages/sdk/add_to_your_app.md

 ### Adding to your Android Studio project

 You can download the LineageSDK jar library from our [prebuilts repo](https://github.com/LineageOS/android_prebuilts_lineage-sdk).
-Once you have downloaded the jar file, insert in the module-level `build.gradle` of your app this dependency:
+Once you have downloaded the aar file, insert in the module-level `build.gradle` of your app this dependency:

 {% highlight gradle %}
 dependencies {
-    implementation fileTree(dir: 'libs', include: ['lineage-sdk.jar'])
+    implementation fileTree(dir: 'libs', include: ['lineage-sdk.aar'])
 }
 {% endhighlight %}

-And put the `lineage-sdk.jar` file in your app's module `libs` folder (usually `app/libs`) and refresh the gradle dependencies.
+And put the `lineage-sdk.aar` file in your app's module `libs` folder (usually `app/libs`) and refresh the gradle dependencies.

 ### Compiling the library from source

 In order to compile this library from source, you need to [set up a LineageOS build environment](https://wiki.lineageos.org/devices/angler/build).

-Once your build environment is ready, run the following commands to generate the .jar  library:
+Once your build environment is ready, run the following commands to generate the .aar  library:

 {% highlight bash %}
 source build/envsetup.sh